ankit-trantor/Android-Location-Tracker/README.md

 3. Unbind "LocationService"
 4. Stop "LocationService"

-Note: After the "LocationService" is bound, request one-time location update or start requesting periodically location updates by calling one of the its methods from the method overloading.
+Note: After the "LocationService" becomes bound, request one-time location update or start requesting periodically location updates by calling one of the its methods from the method overloading.

 ---